bravely-beep/cobblemon/common/src/main/kotlin/com/cobblemon/mod/common/api/npc/README.md

 certain Pokémon to be `"weight": "q.npc.has_aspect('dirty') ? -1 : 0"` which would make it a guaranteed party Pokémon for "dirty" NPCs and impossible for all other variations of the NPC.

+The MoLang environment used for the pool party provider contains q.level for the seed level, q.npc for the NPC, as well as q.players for an array of all players that are challenging the NPC.
+The players list is only present for dynamic parties.
+If it is specifically a single battle challenge and this is a dynamic party, there will also be a `q.player`, for convenience.

       "party": {
         "type": "pool",
         "minPokemon": "3",